blackfennec-org/blackfennec/docs/source/software_documentation/domain/type_system/types.rst

 .. caution:: It is highly discouraged to use scrollable views in Info Views.
 The recommended approach is to leave overflow handling up to the Presenter.

+.. _definition_preview:

+InfoPreview
+"""""""""""
+Similar to the view, the preview provides the UI for the underlining structure.
+The difference between the two is the context in which they are used.
+The preview is used within lists and values of maps to tease the element.

 .. _definition_info_view_factory:

 InfoViewFactory